 - The incremental cancer risk estimates for the adjacent resident, the office workers, and the hypothetical construction worker potentially exposed to soil at the Site exceed DEP's guidelines for achieving a condition of No Significant Risk due to an assumed presence of asbestos in the exposed soil. - The characterization of risks to the environment in the future also concluded that exposure of environmental receptors to site related contaminants is limited.
 Therefore, the risk characterization concludes that the site poses No Significant Risk to the environment. - The characterization of risks to public welfare concluded that potential odors generated during the excavation of naphthalene contaminated soils could potentially create a nuisance condition.
-Therefore, the risk characterization concluded that a condition of No Significant Risk to public welfare could not be achieved without mitigating efforts.

-The characterization of risks to safety finds that a condition of No Significant Risk to safety exists at the site in the future (even during large-scale construction) with one exception.
+Therefore, the risk characterization concluded that a condition of No Significant Risk to public welfare could not be achieved without mitigating efforts. - The characterization of risks to safety finds that a condition of No Significant Risk to safety exists at the site in the future (even during large-scale construction) with one exception.
 If small scale excavations were to be completed at the site over a short period of time in the most contaminated areas of the site, there is the potential for the hypothetical construction worker to be exposed to vapors from naphthalene in soils which might exceed the OSHA PEL for an 8 hour day.
-However, a condition of No Significant Risk to Safety can be achieved through compliance with the Obligations and Conditions set forth below.